 The Tübingen Interdisciplinary Corpus of Ambiguity Phenomena (TInCAP) is an interdisciplinary, multimodal collection of ambiguity phenomena in a single resource.
-At the moment, the collection comprises examples of ambiguity from linguistics, literary studies, rhetoric, media studies, theology, psychology, philosohy, and law.
+At the moment, the collection comprises examples of ambiguity from linguistics, literary studies, rhetoric, media studies, theology, psychology, philosophy, and law.

 TInCAP’s annotation scheme includes the classification of the relevance of ambiguity in production vs. perception, its strategic vs. non-strategic use and its classification on different levels of communication (e.g. the perspective of characters in a narrated world and the interpretation of readers).
 These criteria are complemented by further quantitative and qualitative classification options that use both interdisciplinary and discipline-specific terminology.
 Besides these meta-data relevant to the interdisciplinary research questions of the Research Training Group 1808, each entry provides bibliographic information and possible paraphrases of the ambiguous item.
 Thus, TInCAP allows researchers to investigate the common core of ambiguity and related phenomena as well as systematic differences across disciplines.

-Project leaders: Prof Dr. Susanne Winkler, PD Dr. Jutta Hartmann
+Former project leaders: Prof Dr. Susanne Winkler, PD Dr. Jutta Hartmann

-Funded by the German Science Foundation (DFG) through the RTG 1808: Ambiguity ̶ Production and Perception.
+Funded by the German Science Foundation (DFG) through the RTG 1808: Ambiguity - Production and Perception.

 The schema represents relations between different phenomena that can be found in the database.
 It also serves as an annotation guide for the authors of TInCAP entries.